BMW i: Project i: BMW i3 and BMW i8

-Project i 2.0: BMW iX and CLAR
+Project i 2.0: BMW iX and flexible architectures

-In 2017, BMW cancelled development of the third distinct model for the BMW i range with the company focusing on electrifying models in the mainstream BMW range and the self-driving iNext.
+In 2017, BMW cancelled development of the third distinct model for the BMW i range with the company focusing on electrifying models in the mainstream BMW range and the iNext.
 Referred as "Project i 2.0", the iNext was developed to address key questions for the future of motoring, with a focus on electrification, connectivity and autonomy.
 The BMW iX was unveiled as fully production-ready in November 2020.

 The electric models of the "Power of Choice" sustainability plan are based on the modular FAAR and CLAR architectures, where up to four different powertrain variants in each of its main model lines can be built on the same production line.
 These models use the fifth-generation eDrive system that incorporates the electric motor, transmission and power electronics into a single compact central housing.
-The BMW iX3 is the first model to be electrified and was unveiled in July 2020.
+The BMW iX3 was the first model to be electrified and was unveiled in July 2020.
 The BMW i4 was revealed in March 2021 and is sold in several variants at different performance levels.
 The China-exclusive BMW i3, based on the long-wheelbase G28 3 Series, was revealed in March 2022.
-The BMW i7 and BMW iX1 were announced in April 2022 and June 2022, respectively.
-The BMW i5, in both sedan and wagon body style, is scheduled by October 2023 and Q1 2024, respectively.
-The BMW iX2 is confirmed for 2023.
+The BMW i7 and BMW iX1 were unveiled in April 2022 and June 2022, respectively.
+The BMW i5, in both sedan and wagon body style, were announced in March 2023 and unveiled in May 2023 and February 2024, respectively.
+The BMW iX2 was revealed in October 2023.

 In 2019, BMW contracted Contemporary Amperex Technology and Samsung SDI to deliver lithium-ion cells for $10 billion over a decade, and BMW intends to supply them with cobalt and lithium to increase transparency.

 BMW presented the BMW i Hydrogen Next SUV, a hydrogen fuel cell vehicle based on the G05 X5, at the 2019 Frankfurt Motor Show.
 BMW was testing the fuel cell technology with a road test fleet of F07 5 Series Gran Turismo in 2015.
 Production of the hydrogen fuel cells for the iX5 Hydrogen began in September 2022, and fewer than 100 vehicles were produced as part the pilot fleet.
+In September 2024, BMW and Toyota announced that they are cooperating for a BMW hydrogen fuel-cell vehicle coming in 2028.

-Project i 3.0: Neue Klasse
+Project i 3.0: electric-only Neue Klasse platform

 There had been hints to a future electric-only platform; BMW announced the Neue Klasse platform designed for electric powertrains arriving in 2025.
 The new platform will switch to 46mm diameter cylindrical batteries (available in two heights of 95mm and 125mm) and use an 800V electrical architecture.
 The battery cells themselves will continue to use NMC chemistry and will be manufactured by existing partners CATL and EVE.
 BMW confirmed that six models on the platform will be released between 2025 and 2027.
+The variants of the Neue Klasse platform include: